gressym/Dental_Rule-Based_Chatbot/README.md

 - Contains the chatbot logic via `get_response(user_input)`
 - Uses `if-else` and keyword matching to answer questions
 - Includes a `book_appointment()` function for handling multi-step inputs
+- Includes `save_appointment_to_excel()` function:
+   - Checks if `appointments.xlsx ` file exists
+   - If not, creates the file with appropriate headers
+   - Appends the new appointment details (Name, Date, Time, Mobile, Timestamp) as a new row
+   - Uses pandas and openpyxl to manage Excel file operations

 ### `frontend.py`:
 - Streamlit UI to interface with the chatbot
 - Uses forms to take structured input for appointments